dianaseung/cse-ticket-csv-parse/README.md

 ```
 C:\Users\YourName\Desktop\> py cse-ticket-csv-parse/python.py
 ```
+(Note: This instruction may not be needed if I create a .bat file to run the script instead.)

 ### Running Python on Linux systems
 WIP
+(I am just running with Jupyter extension on VS code at the moment, but I plan on making a .bat file instead.)

 ## Current Plan for Ticket Spreadsheet Workflow - Work on more automation in steps